Jeshan04/pancard_tampering_detection/readme.md

 # How to Run the Application

-Welcome to our application!
+Welcome to Pancard Tampering Detection webapp.
 Below are the steps to get it up and running on your local machine.

 ## Steps